 Skip the Lines

-We have a special collaboration with the Vatican so all of our tours skip the lines for tickets.
-We also have expedited security lines to enter which vastly decrease wait times to enter.
+We have a special collaboration with the Vatican, so all of our tours skip the lines for tickets.
+We also have expedited security lines, which vastly decrease wait times to enter.
+Both St. Peter’s and the Vatican have notoriously long lines that can take hours to enter.
+Why waste your precious vacation time waiting when you could enter early, before the crowds, with skip-the-line access?

 Great Tour Guides

-The key to a great tour is a great tour guide.
-The best guides can make anything that is old, interesting.
-When you couple a great guide with an incredible monument like the Vatican City you can get one of the most memorable experiences of your life.
+The key to a great tour is a great tour guide—the best can bring the old to life again by sharing the historical context and interesting stories behind incredible monuments like the Vatican City.
+With a great guide, you can have one of the most memorable experiences of your life.

-You are talking about an attraction that was literally built and decorated by the world’s greatest artists.
-You’ll find sculptures that were built by the ancient Romans, frescoes by Michelangelo himself, paintings by Raphael, Guido Reni, Da Vinci, and more.
-The right tour guide will have endless stories, anecdotes, and history to dispel.
+At Vatican City, we’re talking about an attraction that was literally built and decorated by the world’s greatest artists.
+You’ll find sculptures created by the ancient Romans, frescoes by Michelangelo himself, and paintings by Raphael, Guido Reni, Da Vinci, and others.
+The right tour guide will illuminate all of this with endless stories, anecdotes, and history!
+It’s a special way to see a place like this.

 Privileged Access

-A massive part of having a great experience at the Vatican City is entering before or after the crowds and getting special access.
-We call this “privileged access” since it is truly a privilege to visit Vatican City the way we do.
+A massive part of having a great experience at the Vatican City is entering before or after the crowds—getting special access.
+We call this “privileged access” because it truly is a privilege to visit Vatican City the way we do.
 What are some of the benefits?

-The 7:30 am, which we call First Entry or Gold Access, allows you inside the Vatican Museums just a bit earlier than most other tour operators.
-It is an added benefit that we have after over a decade of positive relations with the Vatican Museums.
-You can see our First Entry Vatican Gold Tour (2hrs) or our First Entry Detailed Vatican Tour (3.5hrs).
-Both are great options!
+The 7:30 am entry, which we call First Entry, gets you inside the Vatican Museums just a bit earlier than most other tour operators.
+It’s an added benefit that we’ve been afforded after over a decade of positive relations with the Vatican Museums.

 Stories

-While there is a ton of history packed into the Vatican, there are also so many stories and anecdotes that you would never hear otherwise.
-Guides understand that in order for you to stay engaged to a tour, you have to weave in scandals and anecdotes to keep things exciting!
+While there is a ton of history packed into the Vatican, there are also so many stories and anecdotes that you would never hear any other way.
+Guides understand that in order for you to stay engaged in a tour they have to weave in scandals and anecdotes to keep things exciting—and they’ve got all the details!

 I have given hundreds of tours to a variety of group sizes, from a single person to groups of 50, and the experience is vastly different.